dhffdh/battle-ship/README.md

 # Battle-Ship game on Svg and Vue.js

-Alpha versia.
-Game is not completed.
+Alpha version. game is not completed.

 Original game: http://ru.battleship-game.org/